subat0mik/Misconfiguration-Manager/attack-techniques/RECON/RECON-2/recon-2_description.md

 WsusContent            A network share to be used by Local Publishing to place published content on this WSUS system.
 WSUSTemp               A network share used by Local Publishing from a Remote WSUS Console Instance.
 ```

-## Impact
-1. Profiling site system roles is a supplementary step in building potential attack paths.
-2. A resolved DP role can be a target for PXE abuse to recover domain credentials detailed in [CRED-1](../../CRED/CRED-1/cred-1_description.md).
-3. A resolved DP role can be a target for [sensitive information hunting in the Content Library](https://rzec.se/blog/looting-microsoft-configuration-manager).
-4. A resolved WSUS role can be a target for lateral movement or privilege escalation detailed in [ELEVATE-1](../../ELEVATE/ELEVATE-1/ELEVATE-1_description.md)

 ## References
 - Garrett Foster, [SCCMHunter](https://github.com/garrettfoster13/sccmhunter)